Two farmers killed, one injured in wild bear attack | Headlines

 The injured were rushed to Sisai Referral Hospital for primary treatment before they were referred to Rajendra Institute of Medical Science (RIMS), Ranchi.

-Subhash Kishan, however, succumbed to his injuries in course of treatment at RIMS, the officer added.
+Subhash Kishan, however, succumbed to his injuries in the facility, the officer said.

+The incident took place at Ambera, a village of 200 households, between 5 am and 6 am on Thursday when three farmers were working on their farms.

+Divisional forest officer (DFO), Gumla, Srikant Verma told PTI, "The village is adjacent to Londra forest.
+As per the information we received, the sloth bear was passing through the farm field.
+And, it suddenly attacked the farmers and killed one person on the field and left two critically injured."
+He said that the two injured - Subhash and Mangleshwar - were immediately brought to Ranchi RIMS. ''Subhash, however, succumbed to his injury.
+Mangleshwar is undergoing treatment and his condition is stated to be stable.
+All three people had serious face and head injuries," Verma said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)